sethlewis93/js-100-101/lesson-6/tic-tac-toe/game-decomposition.md

     1, 5, 9
     3, 5, 7

 We'll use a nested array to represent these 8 "winning lines."
 Each winning line is represented by an array that contains the keys of the three squares we'll need to examine.
 All of those arrays are themselves nested within an array that represents all of the winning lines.
 This structure lets us iterate over all of the possible winning lines, and, within each iteration, check whether the squares in that line all belong to one player.
-Here's our implementation: